SimonLdj/hypnolog-server/doc/LanguageRequirements.md

     - Manage some messages queue,  (?)
     - Non-blocking server communication, but maintain synced queue
     - Handle failed requests, resend for X times (?)
-- Explicit type suggestion: will help determine logged object type
+- Auto type suggestion: will help determine logged object type
-    - for simple language types (string/number/other-object)
+    - for simple types like (string/number/other-object)
     - Extensibility for other (and user custom) types
 - Document all advanced features